 Key Fact: Censia scans 500 million + sources to deliver ideal candidates

 Intelligence technology outsmarts professional networks and looks at more than 2,000 professional sources, including networking sites, as well as alumni networks, conference websites, and more.
-Rather than playing guess at which candidates “may” be a good fit, the recruiter gets instant access a shortlist of the candidates who are most likely to succeed in the role, based on a holistic search profile.
+Rather than playing guess at which candidates “may” be a good fit, the recruiter gets instant access to a shortlist of the candidates who are most likely to succeed in the role, based on a holistic search profile.

 Finding high-quality talent with keyword and skills clusters